Last updated 7th July, 2018

-The case of Donna Anthony in 1998 saw her convicted of the murder of her 11 month old son in Somerset, England due to expect testimony by Sir Roy Meadow.
-Sir Roy Meadow was a British paediatrician known for his work on Münchhausen by Proxy syndrome, where individuals, usually mothers, bring intentional harm to their children to gain attention.
+The case of Donna Anthony in 1998 saw her convicted of the murder of her 11-month-old son in Somerset, England due to expert testimony by Sir Roy Meadow.
+Sir Roy Meadow was a British pediatrician known for his work on Münchhausen by Proxy syndrome, where individuals, usually mothers, bring intentional harm to their children to gain attention.
 This testimony was discredited and she was released from prison in 2005 after serving seven years.
-This is a a long time served not only for a crime she did not commit but with everyone believing she had murdered her own child.
+This is a long time served not only for a crime she did not commit but with everyone believing she had murdered her own child.

 Sally Clark was another mother who in 1996 was convicted of the murder of her two sons based on the evidence of pathologist Alan Williams and paediatrician Sir Roy Meadow.
 After being imprisoned for murder, her husband fought to keep custody of their remaining child.
 A long battle fought courageously by her family and supporters saw both experts being found guilty of misconduct in 2005 and removed from the medical register to prevent them being able to testify in any further trials.

 Sally Clark was released from prison in 2003 after serving seven long years in prison.
 However, this was an ordeal too great for her to overcome and she died from alcohol poisoning in 2006.